har2vey/wkhtml2pdf/README.md

 #Usage#

-	return PDF::html('hello'); // hello is naw of blade template
+	return PDF::html('hello'); // hello is name of blade template

 	return PDF::html('hello',array('name' => 'Nithin')); // pass variables for the view as second option

-	return PDF::html('hello',array('name' => 'Nithin'), 'New File'); // thrid option is for the name of the pdf file thats generated
+	return PDF::html('hello',array('name' => 'Nithin'), 'New File'); // third option is for the name of the pdf file thats generated

 	PDF::url('http://google.com'); // Pdf from url